 Curriculum - Autumn Term

 We will be continuing with our Literacy and Language Programme.
-This term we will be covering Units 1 and 2.In Unit 1 the children will study the story of Prometheus and Pandora.
+This term we will study the story of Prometheus and Pandora.
 It has been chosen for its strong mythological themes and characteristics.
 Children will analyse the importance of different characters to the development of the story and the role of the narrator as storyteller.
 Differences between oral and written storytelling will also be explored.
-The Non-fiction section of Unit 1 will develop the children's understanding of the features of instructional writing.
+The Non-fiction section will develop the children's understanding of the features of instructional writing.
 They will analyse, evaluate and write instructions.

-Unit 2 uses the story Bling! (a modern retelling of the King Midas myth) to focus on how a dilemma can be driving force of a narrative.
+After half-term we explore the story Bling! (a modern retelling of the King Midas myth) and how a dilemma can be driving force of a narrative.
 The children will pick apart the dilemma, explore the writer's craft in creating characters of different status and empathise with the main character's dilemma.
 The outcome of the unit will be for the children to compose an ending to the story through writing a diary and a newspaper report of the same event.
 The Non-fiction links to this through exploring the difference in a first person recount.

 Click on the link at the bottom of this page to see our knowledge Organiser.

 Forces - This unit will focus on balanced and unbalanced forces, gravity, friction and the use of mechanisms such as levers, gears and pulleys.
 The children will become part of a remote team of force experts acting on behalf of the Natural History Museum.
 They will complete a series of tasks including identifying forces, researching Isaac Newton and his discoveries about gravity, looking for patterns and links between the mass and weight of objects,and using equipment to measure force .
 Furthermore, they will work collaboratively and practically to develop their skills in working scientifically through different challenges such as the bike gears challenge.
 May the force be with you!